cinemascience/pycinema-readthedocs/docs/source/plugin.rst

 - **Cinema Writer** This writes out the images and *data.csv* file for a Cinema database.

 How to Assemble a Cinema Export pipeline in ParaView
 ----------------------------------------------------

-Now let's use these filters to export a cinema database from ParaView.
-First, make sure that the Cinema Plugin is loaded.
-From the menu, choose *Tools -> Manage Plugins...*.
-Find the *CinemaExport* plugin and click the arrow at the left side to open the pluging options.
-Select the plugin by clicking on the name, then click the ``Auto Load`` button.
-Next, click the ``Load Selected`` button, then close the window.

-To create a Cinema export workflow:
+Now let's use these filters to export a cinema database from ParaView:

 - Create a sphere source.